 North Shropshire primary school pupils strike a chord with music success

-A north Shropshire primary school has hit all the right notes after being awarded 'Champion School Status' by a regional music initiative.
+A north Shropshire primary school has hit all the right notes having been awarded 'Champion School Status' by a regional music initiative.

-Tilstock CE Primary School has received the accolade from the Music Heroes schools initiative, that supports more than 800 students across Shropshire and Powys.
+Tilstock CE Primary School has received the accolade from the Music Heroes schools initiative, which supports more than 800 students across Shropshire and Powys.

 The award recognises the school's dedication to nurturing musical talent and ensuring every child has the opportunity to shine through music.